carlreinecken/kiwi/README.md

 #### Where Conditions

-Call as many where conditions as you like before calling one of the executing functions:
+Call as many where conditions as you like before calling one of the executing methods:

 ```php
 <?php